Healthcare open enrollment FAQs

 Some of the available policies are subsidized by the federal government.
 Your cost to purchase those plans is reduced if you meet the eligibility requirements, which are based on income and family size.

 Each year the Health Insurance Marketplace has an open enrollment period for eligible taxpayers.
-Open Enrollment for health plans that begin providing coverage on January 1, 2020 runs from November 1, 2019 through December 15, 2019.
-(PULL QUOTE)
+Open Enrollment for health plans runs from November 1, 2023 through January 15, 2024.

 Once that timeframe is over, you can only enroll in or change your plan if you qualify for a Special Enrollment Period.
 Qualification is based on a number of factors including changes to your household, income, coverage or residence.
 For a complete list of qualifications, go to the screener page at Healthcare.gov.